ELLDER054/gizmo-lang/README.md

 4. Report any bugs that you might find.
 5. Play around with Gizmo and spread the word.

-## Building Gizmo From Source
+## Hacking, Changing or Using Gizmo Locally
 Warning: If you build Gizmo now, there is a chance that Gizmo will be updated and you will not have the most recent version.
 1. Make sure git is installed in your terminal.
-2. Run this code in your terminal to build Gizmo.
+2. Run this code in your terminal to clone Gizmo.

 ```shell
 git clone https://github.com/ellder054/gizmo-lang